andreaporotti/just-another-memo-plugin/README.md

-# JAMP - Just Another Memo Plugin (WordPress Plugin)
+# JAMP Notes (Just Another Memo Plugin) - WordPress Plugin

 ## Description

-Using JAMP (Just Another Memo Plugin) you can attach notes to some elements in the WordPress dashboard, such as:
+Using this plugin you can attach notes to some elements in the WordPress dashboard, such as:

 - posts
 - pages